 3. If the VAL server is authorized, AIMLE server returns the success response, otherwise a failure response indication the reason for failure.

+3a.
+The AIMLE server also checks the “preferred delivery schedule” sent by VAL server and accordingly orchestrates with AIMLE clients.
+In case of small value of completion time, AIMLE server may send negative response.
+For continuous training, the value of this parameter can be very high.

 4. The AIMLE server notifies the VAL server to update the list FL/ML clients selected or de-selected for the ML model training or to share the training output or any errors during the training process.
+It may also send “ML model delivery schedule” indication when the training is expected to be completed.

 8.3.3 Information flows